rust-lang/rfcs/text/0000-types-team.md

 * [a-mir-formality](https://github.com/nikomatsakis/a-mir-formality)
     * this may eventually grow to multiple 'formality' models

-The team is also responsible for those portions of [rust-lang/rust] that implement the type system (jointly, with the compiler team, since those portions are not cleanly separable).
+The team is also responsible for those portions of [rust-lang/rust] that implement the type system.
+This will be done jointly, with the compiler team, since those portions are not cleanly separable.
+Specific details of how this is done, however, are left out of this RFC, as they will likely change over time.

 [a-mir-formality]: https://github.com/nikomatsakis/a-mir-formality
 [rust-lang/rust]: https://github.com/rust-lang/rust